EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 1. Add a new file in the `src/dapr/components` folder named `secrets-file.yaml`.

-1. Open the file `src/dapr/components/secrets-file.yaml` in VS Code.
+1. Open this file in VS Code.

 1. Paste the following snippet into the file: